jmbucknall/EZDSL/ezdsl.md

   HINT: if you know that you'll be adding 1000 keys and data objects to a hash table, it will be more efficient to set the table size right at the start, rather than letting the table grow incrementally.
-Since Count cannot be greater than 2/3 TableSize, you need to set TableSize to 1500 when you create the hash table.
+Since `Count` cannot be greater than 2/3 `TableSize`, you need to set `TableSize` to 1500 when you create the hash table.
 Since there won't be any data objects in the table, this will be very fast, and you've ensured that you won't need to grow the table.